 Medium-sized Axes – Limbing axes, Boy’s Axes

-Medium-sized and limbing axes are a good choice if you’re going to be working with wood at home, but also want something to take with you when going camping.
+Medium-sized and limbing axes are a good choice if you’re working with wood at home, but also want something to take with you when camping.
 You’ll be able to both split firewood, chop down trees, and use them in camp.
 Of course, they’re not as light as hatchets, but the size of the handle means you’ll have to do a lot less chopping to cut through something.

 Large axes – Felling axes, Splitting axes, Mauls